-- Show accurate pricing and terms. - Be free of grammatical and spelling errors. - Include photos that attract and engage viewers and encourage action. - Contain easily-downloadable brochures which include a variety of contact methods.
+- Show accurate pricing and terms. - Be free of grammatical and spelling errors. - Include ADA-compliant photos, videos and virtual tours that attract and engage viewers and encourage action. - Contain easily-downloadable brochures which include a variety of contact methods. - Reflect real-time information.

 Your resident portal should include positive and informative content at all times.
+Be sure to monitor your search engine pages (Google, Bing, etc.) for accuracy.